Egeyae/BioUtils/README.md

 ### Installation

-Here we detail how to install the tool as a system-wide tool on Linux The install.sh file take care of the virtualenv + requirements installation too.
+Here we detail how to install the tool as a system-wide tool on Linux.

+The install.sh file take care of the virtualenv + requirements installation too.
 ```shell
 sudo ./install.sh